CerveloFellow/MQ-Next-Utilities/MasterLoot.README.md

 ### Get Shared Item(s)
 - Commands the selected character to go and loot the items that were queued up from the Queue Shared Items button

+### Reload INI
+- Reloads your INI file without restarting.
+Useful if you modify your INI file settings.

+### Use Warp (On)/Use Nav (Off)
+- Let's you manually toggle between using Warp and Nav for moving between corpses.
+The useWarp setting in the INI file can be used to set your default preference.

+### Clear Shared List
+- Pressing this button will clear all the items in the Loot Window.

 ---

 ## How to use